 He defines complex trauma as the response to an ongoing environment of danger where a person never feels safe.
 This chronic lack of safety triggers a constant stress response—such as fight, flight, freeze or fawn.
+This chronic unsafety impacts a person their state of being, how they interact with themselves and how they develop relationships in life.

 Fletcher emphasizes that complex trauma is not about a single traumatic event, but rather about living in a situation where one cannot fully relax because a part of them must always remain alert and on guard.
 He describes this as the “simplest definition” of complex trauma: the inability to fully relax due to persistent feelings of threat or insecurity.